gonzalosilvera/data-science/U-Net/README.md

 # U-Net
-This is an neural network architecture for image segmentation created with pytorch
+Neural network architecture for image segmentation developed with pytorch